Rosefae/rfantasy-megasale/README.md

 - [x] Add a small on-load transition to hide initial jitter
 - [ ] Move Amazon links to below wide (both book card and filter)?
 - [x] A "nothing found" message if there's nothing found

+## To-dos for 2026:
+- [ ] Make the search more forgiving of spaces / punctuation (nice to have) (look for fuzzy search libraries/packages?)
 - [ ] Move logic from template to data JS

 ## Future Improvements: